renatabiniek/moodbox/README.md

   * Categories menu item is only visible from Home and Tookit pages.
   * Tools are displayed as cards, 3 per row on medium and larger screens and stacked one on top of another on small screens.
   * Their full content can by opened by clicking the Try it out button.
-  * If there are no published tool items listed in a specific category, a message "Oh, looks like there are no posts in this category..." is displayed and a Add the first tool button is visible for the user to add a new tool.
+  * If there are no published tool items listed in a specific category, a message "Oh, looks like there are no posts in this category..." is displayed and Add the first tool button is visible for the user to add a new tool.
   * Link Back to all tools appears underneath the list of tools that redirects the user to the Toolkit page with all tools.
   * If user tries to access category page that doesn't exist by typing an invalid slug in the URL, they will see a page error.